 The information in this preliminary prospectus is not complete and may be changed.
+We may not sell these securities until the registration statement filed with the Securities and Exchange Commission is effective.
 This preliminary prospectus is not an offer to sell these securities and is not soliciting an offer to buy these securities in any jurisdiction where the offer or sale is not permitted.